sqlparser/sqlflow_public/databases/snowflake/bulk-loading-from-amazon-s3-using-copy/readme.md

-## Snowflake data lineage captureed from the script used in bulk Loading from Amazon S3 Using COPY
+## Snowflake data lineage captured from the script used in bulk Loading from Amazon S3 Using COPY

 ### Script for Creating Required  Objects
 ```sql